A mischievous-looking dog sitting on a sofa surrounded by shredded pillows, gazing up with a guilty expression amid the mess.

 3. Rethink Your Houseplants

 Some houseplants are toxic to cats and dogs—like lilies, aloe vera, and pothos.
-Replace them with pet-safe plants like spider plants, bamboo palms, or cat grass.
+Replace them with pet-safe plants like spider plants, bamboo palms, or cat grass, all of which can be sourced from a good Pet Supply Shop or Pet Shop Online.

 4. Soft Landings and Safe Spaces

 Pets love a snooze spot and need a safe zone to relax.
 Set up a quiet area away from noisy appliances.
+This could be as simple as placing Good Dog Beds or Pet Beds For Cats in a calm corner.
 Ensure windows have screens and balconies are secured to protect adventurous pets.

 5. Shut the Gaps